openvenues/libpostal/README.md

 libpostal needs to download some data files from S3.
 The basic files are on-disk representations of the data structures necessary to perform expansion.
 For address parsing, since model training takes about a day, we publish the fully trained model to S3 and will update it automatically as new addresses get added to OSM.
+Same goes for the language classifier model.

 Data files are automatically downloaded when you run make.
 To check for and download any new data files, run: